Tuufless/FFXIV-Elemental-Raid-Macros/2.0_a_realm_reborn/README.md

 ### The Second Coil of Bahamut (Savage) (Patch 2.3)

-The Second Coil of Bahamut is also unique as it is the only tier (in ARR) to feature an extra difficulty level.
+The Second Coil of Bahamut is also unique as it is the only tier (in ARR) to feature anextra difficulty level.

 - **T6S** - The Second Coil of Bahamut - Turn 1 (Savage)
 - **T7S** - The Second Coil of Bahamut - Turn 2 (Savage)